wustlcse/FAQ/docs/index.md

 * **Faculty (departmental) advisors** You will be assigned a faculty advisor for each degree program you are in (if you are doing several degrees more than one may be handled by the same faculty advisor).
 The faculty advisor provides expertise about particular fields and oversight to help ensure you meet requirements of specific degrees.
    * Examples of questions your faculty advisor can help you navigate:
       * What courses should I take if I am interested in Machine Learning?
-      * I have heard CSE ???? is really hard.
+      * I have heard that course CSE X is really hard.
 What can I do to prepare for that course?
       * I'm interested in work/research like X.  How can steer my studies/career there?
       * How do I get involved in research with CSE faculty?
       * How do I prepare for job interviews, internships, and full-time employment?